+In the main module, Mezzo Convergent Synergy's two woofers are mounted horizontally, flanking the midrange driver.
 Achieving near perfect driver-alignment at the listening position requires the adjustability of the tweeter by changing its relative position in relation to the midrange and woofer drivers, such that all drivers' acoustic centers are equidistant from the listener.
-The tweeter module is adjustable via a provided chart according to ear height and listening distance-and for a variety of Mezzo installation strategies.
-Whether the Mezzo is installed directly on the floor, on one-of-two custom designed stands, or in custom cabinets, the Mezzo's drivers can be properly aligned to accommodate these scenarios.
+The tweeter module is adjustable via a provided chart according to ear height and listening distance-and for a variety of Mezzo Convergent Synergy installation strategies.
+Whether the Mezzo Convergent Synergy is installed directly on the floor, on one-of-two custom designed stands, or in custom cabinets, the Mezzo Convergent Synergy's drivers can be properly aligned to accommodate these scenarios.

-- Crossovers.
-The Mezzo crossover features technology adapted from the Sasha W/P as well as the Series 2 Alexandria, and the MAXX Series 3.
-The goal was to reduce propagation-delay jitter and to lower the noise floor.
-Mezzo's overall resolution, intertransient silence, dynamic speed and nuance are nearly identical to the Sasha W/P. - "S" Material midrange baffle.
-S-material is a relatively new enclosure composite designed in conjunction with the Sasha W/P project.
-The S-material baffle reduces measurable and audible noise and coloration in the critical midrange.
-Wilson's proprietary X-material is used in the balance of the enclosure walls, continuing Wilson's practice of building ultra-low resonance cabinets. - Two stands.
-The Hourglass Stand features a solid front plinth, which allows for 2π Steradian support of the midrange and woofer drivers, resulting in more linear and impactors performance in the upper bass and lower midrange.
-The second optional stand features an adjustable pedestal ideal for customizing center channel placement in relationship to large cinema screens.
+Just as in the Sasha, the Mezzo Convergent Synergy uses an "S" Material midrange baffle.
+S-material is a relatively new enclosure composite designed in conjunction with the Sasha W/P. The S-material baffle reduces measurable and audible noise and coloration in the critical midrange.
+Wilson's proprietary X-material is used in the balance of the enclosure walls, continuing Wilson's practice of building ultra-low resonance cabinets.

+Two stands: The Hourglass Stand features a solid front plinth, which allows for 2π Steradian support of the midrange and woofer drivers, resulting in more linear and impactful performance in the upper bass and lower midrange.
+The second optional stand features an pedestal, which can be customized for overall height; the Mezzo can be optimized for the specifics of center channel placement in relationship to large cinema screens.